Are you a blogger who is trying to monetize your blog, but having a hard time doing so?

 Asking open questions and creating slightly controversial content are a great way to attract engagement.
 You can also make a list or a how to guide and ask your readers to participate too with their own advice/piece of information.

-Interactive elements, such as videos, animated carousels with other posts etc will also help shaping an attractive and engaging content.
-Depending on your industry
+Interactive content, such as videos, animated carousels with other posts etc will also help shaping an attractive and engaging content.

 5. You're displaying too much advertisement